 Corporate profits in Mexico are taxed only by the Federal Government.
-During 2013, there were two federal taxes in Mexico that applied to Scorpio's operations in Mexico; corporate income tax and a Flat Rate Business Tax ("IETU").
-Mexican corporate income tax is calculated based on gross revenue less deductions for all refining and smelting charges, direct operating costs, all head office general and administrative costs, and depreciation deductions.
-During 2013, the corporate income tax rate in Mexico was 30%.
-The same rate of 30% is expected for 2014 and onwards with no reduction to 28% in 2015 as previously contemplated.
-The IETU is a cash-based minimum tax that applies in addition to the corporate income tax.
-This tax has been eliminated by the Mexican Government as of January 1, 2014.
-The tax is applicable to the taxpayer's net income from the (i) sale of goods; (ii) performance of independent services; and (iii) lease of goods at the rate of 16.5% during 2008, 17% during 2009, 17.5% during 2010, 2011 and 2013.
+Previously, there were two federal taxes in Mexico that applied to the Company's operations in Mexico: corporate income tax and a Flat Rate Business Tax ("IETU").
+Mexican corporate income tax was calculated based on gross revenue less deductions for all refining and smelting charges, direct operating costs, all head office general and administrative costs, and depreciation deductions as applicable at a corporate income tax rate in Mexico of 30%.
+The IETU was a cash-based minimum tax that applies in addition to the corporate income tax.
+The tax was applicable to the taxpayer's net income from the (i) sale of goods; (ii) performance of independent services; and (iii) lease of goods at the rate of 16.5% during 2008, 17% during 2009, 17.5% during 2010, 2011 and 2013.